 One of the songs that has been stuck in my head all month is the debut single “Asparagus” from Floodwater Angel.
 Listening to the song feels like being thrown into a psychedelic fever dream after spending one too many days cooped up inside your apartment.
 The song is the perfect tongue-in-cheek jam to shake you out of your seasonal depression — or maybe just something to vibe out to while you wallow?
 Floodwater Angel released “Asparagus” in December, but they already have two new singles out, which you can listen to on Bandcamp.

 As you might already know, I’ve been loving Growing Down, the new album from Termination Dust.
-The album is a self-reflective album that embraces the messy, painful, and freeing parts of change.
+It’s a self-reflective album that embraces the messy, painful, and freeing parts of change.
 Growing Down blends the band’s emo and indie influences, and if you want to learn more about how the album came together, you can check out the latest episode of the Pass The Mic Podcast, or read my conversation with Termination Dust’s Jaybird and Steffi.

 Check out the playlist below to listen to all these songs, and more.
 Plus, as a bonus, you can watch the new music video for “Moody Knows Best” from Bugsy, whose debut album comes out February 7.